ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 We're going to make a piece of equipment that the player can pick up, and when they do, they will gain a new ability.

-In this tutorial, we are going to make a super simple dodge roll.
+For this tutorial, we are going to make a quick dodge roll.

 ![Dodge Roll Complete](/docs/img/EditorManual/Abilities/FullProcess.GIF)